MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Graph Unlearning: A Review. [[paper]](https://arxiv.org/abs/2310.02164)
+  - Anwar Said, Tyler Derr, Mudassir Shabbir, Waseem Abbas, Xenofon Koutsoukos.
+  - Key Word: Survey; Graph Unlearning.
+  - <details><summary>Digest</summary> This paper discusses the significance of graph unlearning in responsible AI, emphasizing its role in removing sensitive data traces from trained models to support the right to be forgotten.
+It highlights the sensitivity of graph machine learning to data privacy and adversarial attacks, making the adoption of graph unlearning techniques essential.
+The paper provides a systematic review of various graph unlearning approaches, offering a taxonomy, literature overview, and connections to differential privacy.
+It explains fundamental concepts and evaluation measures, catering to readers with different levels of expertise.
+The paper explores applications in domains like social networks, adversarial settings, and IoT, showcasing its potential for data privacy and AI system robustness.
+Lastly, it suggests promising research directions to advance the field of graph unlearning, promoting ethical AI growth and responsible machine learning application.

 - On Memorization and Privacy risks of Sharpness Aware Minimization. [[paper]](https://arxiv.org/abs/2310.00488)
   - Young In Kim, Pratiksha Agrawal, Johannes O. Royset, Rajiv Khanna.
   - Key Word: Sharpness Aware Mnimization; Membership Inference Attacks.